ahorn/smt-kit/README.md

 Since SMT Kit uses advanced C++11 language features, older compiler versions are likely to be troublesome.
-To date, we have successfully compiled and tested the code on OS X with g++ v4.8.1 and clang++ v4.2.
+To date, we have successfully compiled and tested the code on OS X with g++ 4.8.1 and clang++ 4.2.
+But the choice of compiler also depends on the underlying SMT solvers.
+In particular, MathSAT5 on OS X does not currently link with clang++ and LLVM's C++11 standard library (libc++).
+As a workaround, g++ from Mac Ports works fine.
+This compiler portability issue has been reported to mathsat@fbk.eu.